BillyRyanShelton/JavascriptPractice/README.md

 # JavascriptPractice
-The follow repository is composed of a bunch small practice javascript problems.
+The follow repository is composed of a bunch of small practice javascript problems.